I consider several factors important on the path to success in any venture, whether business or personal.

 Top 3 Success Factors in Life and Business

-Honesty covers a broad spectrum of topics from dealing with others (customers & employees, friends & family) and even yourself.
+Honesty covers a broad spectrum of topics, from dealing with others (customers & employees, friends & family) and even yourself.

 Think about other people and be honest

-Pretty soon, you’ll find yourself without customers as they start to go elsewhere and tell all their friends and family why they’re doing so.
+Pretty soon, you’ll find yourself without customers as they go elsewhere and tell all their friends and family why they’re doing so.

-If your customers catch you in a lie, you can be sure they’re going to tell almost everyone they know, as well as telling strangers they may overhear discussing your business.
+If your customers catch you in a lie, they will tell almost everyone they know and tell strangers they may overhear discussing your business.

 The same goes for your employees

-We all know how the “water cooler grapevine” works: if someone has some juicy gossip, it’s almost immediately spread through the whole office.
+We all know how the “water cooler grapevine” works: if someone has some juicy gossip, it’s almost immediately spread through the office.

 Don’t tell your employees there’s no money for pay increases when you’ve given yourself a huge bonus.

 The key is being honest with yourself about your expectations

-If you know you’ll work hard, but value that because all of your earnings go to you, then you’re being honest and will likely be successful, instead of unpleasantly surprised.
+If you know you’ll work hard, but value that because all your earnings go to you, you’re being honest and will probably be successful instead of being unpleasantly surprised.

-If you set off on your new gym journey telling yourself that you want to be healthy but deep down, your picture of success is on the cover of a magazine, you probably won’t be happy when you actually achieve your goal of “health.”
+If you set off on your new gym journey telling yourself that you want to be healthy, but deep down, your picture of success is on a magazine cover, you probably won’t be happy when you achieve your goal of “health.”

-You’ll be healthy, but that doesn’t necessarily mean you’re the newest cover model for a fitness magazine.
+You’ll be healthy, but that doesn’t mean you’re the newest cover model for a fitness magazine.

 If looking like that cover model is really your definition of success, be honest with yourself.

 The last of my top 3 success factors is intuition

 I learned through experience that sometimes you must try different states of mind and learn as you go.

 If you’ve always wanted to be a [insert your choice of business] owner, then your path is much clearer.

 Research is key

 After you’ve done yours, let’s say you find that carpet cleaning is the most in-demand service, so you think that’s the way you should go.

-Maybe deep down, you’d rather own a business that calls for sitting at a desk or working with numbers, instead of cleaning carpets.
+Maybe deep down, you’d rather own a business that calls for sitting at a desk or working with numbers instead of cleaning carpets.